MamiyaA/NeuralCodingOfLegProprioception_LegTracking/README.md

 DrawMaskAndBackground3_withComments: Read in a sample video file and ask the user to specify the area to use for tracking tibia angle.
 Also generates a background image without the tibia by combining two images with tibia at different position.

+TrackLegAngle4: Combine background image and image mask generated above with user specified threshold to find the pixels corresponding to the tibia.
+For each frame, calculate the orientation (second moment of inertia) and the centroid of the tibia pixels.